banjocreek/java-builder-json/README.md

 structures by addressing the difficulties above and:

 * Supporting immutable and mutable builder semantics.
-* Augmentation of previously-specified paths.
+* Continuation of previously-specified path.
-* Augmentation of existing JSON objects.
+* Enhancement of previously-specified path.
+* Default object value.
+* Array concatenation.

 # Implementation